juntagrico/juntagrico/docs/1_4_release_notes.rst

     * New setting SUB_OVERVIEW_FORMAT for the formatting of the subscription overview
     * Added special role for notification on depot list generation
     * Added value field for shares
+    * Job duration is now a floating point value

 * Developer Features:
     * Added django-admin-sortable2, therefore add 'adminsortable2' to the INSTALLED_APPS setting
     * Menu dict method eliminated for easier view creation and performance improvements
     * Moved to BigAutofield for ids
+    * Upgraded tynimce to version 5.7.1

 Fixes
 ^^^^^